MicPie/clasp/README.md

 2. Evaluate the model on zero-shot tasks.
 See the [introduction inference notebook](https://github.com/MicPie/clasp/blob/main/notebooks/inference_introduction.ipynb) based on the checkpoints from below.
 3. Train new model with processed data.
 See the preprocessing scripts in the `preproc` directory.

-*If you are interested in this project and you want to contribute feel free to get in touch (see "Discussion below).*
+*If you are interested in this project and you want to contribute feel free to get in touch (see [Discussion](https://github.com/MicPie/clasp#discussion) below).*

 ## Updates